PSHCE (Personal, Social, Health and Citizenship Education

 At Key Stage 3 and 4 discrete PSHCE lessons are taught by a specialised team of teachers.
 Other subject areas contribute to certain topics such as biology in Science and aspects of relationship and health education arise in RS, English, Drama, PE and Food Technology.

-PSHCE lessons cover a wide range of topics and curriculum areas based on the three core themes of:
+PSHCE is taught as a themed curriculum.
+PSHCE lessons cover a wide range of topics and curriculum areas based on the five core themes which are built upon across the Key Stages.

 - Mental Wellbeing